stackbit-projects/pleasant-pineapple-f995b/content/pages/features.md

       why I do a complete analysis of your website and business before suggesting any service.
     align: center
-  - content: >+
-      I use advanced methods to assess your target audience and bring them to you.
-My strategies are tailored to your needs, goals, resources, and budget to get the most profit out of your services.

-      There aren’t many agencies who will offer freelance digital marketing in Bangalore.
-Most of them provide “packages” with services that you may or may not need.
-Later, you end up paying more for solutions that you could have used for a fraction of the price.
-That’s why I do a complete analysis of your website and business before suggesting any service.

-    type: content_section
   - type: features_section
     features:
       - title: Feature 1